 Computation of livelihood index

 The livelihood index was assumed as aggregate of the five component capital indices such as human capital index, social capital index, natural capital index, physical capital index, and financial capital index.
 The detailed steps for calculation of livelihood index is given below.
-The variables of the capital i.e. from XA1 to XA5 were standardized by range equalisation or max-min normalization approach and the formulas is given below.
+The variables of the capital i.e. from XA1 to XA5 were standardized by range equalisation or max-min normalization approach and the formulas are given below.

 Where, xi = observed value of ith human capital from 1-5